Kava-Labs/kava/contrib/kava-3/migration.md

 Many changes have occurred in both the Kava software and the cosmos-sdk software since the launch of kava-2.
 The primary changes in Kava are the addition of modules that comprise the [CDP system](https://docs.kava.io/).
 To review cosmos-sdk changes, see the [changelog](https://github.com/cosmos/cosmos-sdk/blob/v0.38.4/CHANGELOG.md) and note that kava-3 is launching with __v0.38.4__ of the cosmos-sdk.

+If you have technical questions or concerns, ask a developer or community member in the [Kava discord](https://discord.com/invite/kQzh3Uv).

 ### Risks

 As a validator, performing the upgrade procedure on your consensus nodes carries a heightened risk of double-signing and being slashed.
 The most important piece of this procedure is verifying your software version and genesis file hash before starting your validator and signing.